heyman7913/gimbal-engine/README.md

 | Shared back end | Trajectory smoothing, GPU warp, auto crop, and the stabilization metric triplet |
 | Smoothers | Gaussian, Kalman RTS, and L1-TV camera path smoothing |

 The classical and learned estimators are interchangeable because they agree on one contract: take two consecutive grayscale frames, return a `MotionField` that maps frame A coordinates to frame B coordinates.
-The geometry that turns four point offsets into a homography (a differentiable Tensor-DLT solved on the GPU) is shared by the learned model and the classical RANSAC fit.
+Everything downstream, the smoothing, the warp, the metrics, sees only that result and never the model that produced it.

 ## Architecture